navicore/seqlings/hints/05-comparison/03-not-equal.md

 ## The <> Symbol

-The `<>` notation comes from mathematics and older programming languages.
+The `i.<>` notation comes from mathematics and older programming languages.
 Think of it as "less than OR greater than" - if either is true, the values aren't equal.